eng-mohamedSaid/MohamedSaidWebsite/src/articles/masbha-counter-vue3.md

 # Project 1 from Vue 3 Learning Series
 ## Building a Digital Masbha (Prayer Beads) with Vue 3

 This is the first project in the Vue 3 learning series.
 In this article, you’ll learn how to build a **digital Masbha (prayer beads)** using Vue 3.
-This beginner-friendly project introduces you to key Vue 3 concepts including:
+This beginner-friendly project introduces you to Vue3 concepts including:

 - Reactivity
 - Event handling